 |Charon I||Planet||Ongoing||Collision with another object||Planet falls into its nearby star.||Disruption ongoing

-The Hadesians developed a 'planet-killer' weapon which they are used against themselves after a civil war broke out.
-The only known usage was against Hades IV.
-The weapon merely seperated the planet into two distinct halves.
+The Hadesians developed a 'planet-killer' weapon which they are presumed to have used against themselves after a civil war broke out.
+The only known usage was against Hades IV, with the use of this planetary super-weapon separating the planet into two distinct halves.